 Being a relationship therapist, I do have a front-row seat to what is going on for many couples.
 Since the shutdown, one thing has become clear.
 This pandemic has had a polarizing effect on the couples I am seeing.

-Many have said: “This has given us a new perspective—a new sense of what is really important.
+Many have said: “This has given us a new perspective—a new sense of what is truly important.
 The things we were so upset about just don’t seem that significant now.”

-Others report: “Everything that was causing problems before has intensified.
-Being around each other, day after day, is bad…..and getting worse.”
+Others report to their marriage and relationship therapist: “Everything that was causing problems before has intensified.
+Being around each other day after day is bad… and is getting worse.”

-And a willingness to abandon:
+and a willingness to abandon:

 “When I get frustrated with ______________I will try to discuss it from a place of patience and kindness.”

 “When you are upset about _______________ I am going to listen more and not make suggestions unless you ask for them.”

-Structure and Discipline are essential for positive relationship changes
+Structure and discipline are essential for positive relationship changes.

+For years I said: “I want to get into better shape.
+I’m going to exercise more and eat healthier.”
 That sounds like a great plan, doesn’t it?
 It’s sure to work!
-Except……do what exercises, when, and how often?
-Eat more of what, and less of what?
-Without those specifics, its not a plan — its just wishful thinking.
+Except – do what exercises, when, and how often?
+Eat more of what and less of what?
+Without those specifics, it’s not a plan — it’s just wishful thinking.

 Don’t most of us know what we need to do in a general way to improve ourselves and our relationships?
 “I need to be more organized.
 I should be more patient.
 I need to stop procrastinating.
 I need to drink less.
 I need to listen more.
 I should spend more time with my partner.”

 Make this the time you focus on healing the relationships you have at hand.
-Make a decision for peace and satisfaction by growing closer.
+Decide for peace and satisfaction by growing closer.
 Make your relationships stronger, more satisfying, and more secure by eliminating the things that create distance.